indradhanush/indradhanush.github.io/_posts/blog/2020-02-24-life-of-a-container.md

 I have been programming for almost six years now and have used containers for nearly the entirety of that time.
 For what comes with being a programmer, curiosity got the better of me and I started asking around the question, that what is a container?
 One of the answers were along the lines of the following:

-"Oh they're like virtual machines but only that they do not have their own kernel and share the hosts kernel."
+"Oh they're like virtual machines but only that they do not have their own kernel and share the host's kernel."

 This led me to believe for a long time that containers are a lighter form of virtual machines.
 And they felt like magic to me.
 Only when I started digging into the internals of a container much later did I realize that this quote felt very true: